 In another example, the median pay for welders, cutters, solderers and brazers — who usually need a high school diploma plus technical and on-the job training — is $40,240 per year.
 Job-seekers in these fields can get formal technical training from high school technical education courses as well as postsecondary institutions such as vocational-technical institutes, community colleges, and private welding, soldering and brazing schools.

 Also take into consideration that people with career and technical educations are more likely to be employed than their counterparts who have academic credentials.
 And they are significantly more likely to be working in their fields of study.

-Manufacturing job-seekers without bachelor’s degrees can determine the level of economic opportunity available to them across the country by taking advantage of an interactive tool at The Good Jobs Project’s online site, goodjobsdata.org.
+Manufacturing job-seekers and skilled trade workers without bachelor’s degrees can determine the level of economic opportunity available to them across the country by taking advantage of an interactive tool at The Good Jobs Project’s online site, goodjobsdata.org.
 The project also focuses on the prevalence of good jobs by industry and occupation.

 And that brings us back to SME PRIME, which directly enhances manufacturing and engineering talent by establishing current, relevant and applicable manufacturing education in high schools.
 As part of that, PRIME provides manufacturing equipment, curriculum, materials and supplies, scholarships, camps and academies, student and school credentialing, professional development, marketing and communications, extracurricular programs and events such as Manufacturing Day.

-SME PRIME’s impact is evident, with 85 percent of students in the program pursuing manufacturing careers after graduating from high school.
-Furthermore, 40 percent of those students enter the workforce directly, while 60 percent pursue manufacturing-focused STEM degree programs at universities, colleges and trade schools across the country.
+SME PRIME’s impact is evident, with 84 percent of students in the program pursuing manufacturing careers after graduating from high school.
+Furthermore, 40 percent of PRIME school students enter the workforce directly, while 60 percent pursue manufacturing-focused STEM degree programs at universities, colleges and trade schools across the country.

 That’s known as a win-win situation.